tejaswini-ganji/SpringBoot-JWT-auth/README.md

  ➡️🔒 Protected routes: Unauthorized access is denied

- ➡️📦 Connected to a database (MongoDB / SQL / etc.)
+ ➡️📦 Connected to a MySQL database

  ➡️ Token validation and error handling implemented